 The surname Fetters was first found in Bavaria, where the name, historically associated with the landed aristocracy, could be considered to have played a major role in the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which took part in the tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.
 The main branch of the family left Bavaria for Styria in Austria in 1587 and later moved into Silesia where they became one of the most respected families.
 The ancestral seat was the castle and estates of Feistritz, near the city Cilley, two miles from Graz in Styria.
 The family also acquired the castle and manor Miestitz near Oppeln in Silesia.

-Important Dates for the Fetters family
+Early History of the Fetters family